gajananshiradhonkar/Git-for_devops/README.md

 8.Distributed development.

-# The Git Workflow.........
+**The Git Workflow...**

 You start your git project by creating a git repository to track your files or copying a remote repository onto your local drive.
 Once you have a local repository on your drive, you check out the project to a new or existing project branch.
 This creates a copy of the project files and directories in your working directory, which you can then update with your changes.
 You copy the updated files to the staging area when you've completed your changes.
 -----------------------------------------------------------------------------------------------------------------------------------------
 # 1] Working directory -
 This is the area where you modify your existing files.